sunilchauhan1126/capstone/README.md

 7. Test your endpoints with [Postman](https://getpostman.com).
    - Register 3 users
-        - Assign Employee Users Role to one user
+        - Assign User Role to one user
         - Assign Manager Leads Role to Another User
         - Assign HR Administrator Role to one more user
    - Sign into each account and make note of the JWT.